 - Broadcast that your library is welcoming.
 Beginning with the exterior of the building, walk-through the library or assign a staff member to do so, and reflect on where and how your library is communicating its message of equal access and support.
 Repeat the process with your library’s web presence.
 Consider creating and posting messages outside and inside your library as well as online to trumpet your library’s values and support for diversity and equal access.
 Use your ALA community to find out what peers are doing, such as this sign created by the Denver Public Library, or efforts of North Carolina libraries to show their doors are open to all, as detailed in this May 2016 article from Library Journal.
 Visit the ALA Store and consider the various that demonstrate that the library is a diverse and multilingual space.

 - Ensure access for patrons with disabilities.
-The “Library Accessibility –What You Need to Know” toolkit from the Association of Specialized and Cooperative Library Agencies (ASCLA) is a series of fifteen tip sheets.
+The “Library Accessibility –What You Need to Know” toolkit from the Association of Specialized, Government and Cooperative Library Agencies (ASGCLA) is a series of fifteen tip sheets.

 - Show youth there’s an alternative to contentious rhetoric and media.
 ALA division Young Adult Library Services Association (YALSA) has posted many resources on how to ensure the library is a welcoming environment.

 - Welcome immigrants and non-English speakers who may feel particularly disenfranchised in the current climate.
 Read about how some libraries are welcoming these groups in PLOnline, including Meeting the Needs of Diverse Communities (May 2012) and A Library Can Say Hello in Almost Any Language (October 2014).

 - Use diverse and inclusive subject headings and metadata, and provide cultural context in catalogs.
 Feel free to review presentation slides from the Association for Library Collections and Technical Services (ALCTS):

 6. Strive for Strong Communication